Myobbb/hummingbot/cex_api_docs/bitmart/BitMart_Spot_WebSocket_Hummingbot.md

 Reference: Rate Limit & Stay Connected and Limit. [`https://developer-pro.bitmart.com/en/spot/#api-basic-information`]

 ### Notes specific to Hummingbot implementation
-- Public order book uses full-snapshot channel `spot/depth50` only.
+- Public order book uses full-snapshot channel `spot/depth50` only (Depth-Increase is not used yet).
 - All WS frames are decompressed if gzip/deflate/zlib.
-- Current connector relies on library-level ping/pong timeouts; BitMart recommends text `"ping"` for keepalive, and will deprecate protocol ping frames in the future.
-See Compliance section below.
+- The connector proactively sends WS text `"ping"` on idle (~15s) and expects `"pong"`, with reconnect on prolonged idle, per BitMart guidance.
+- Subscriptions are chunked to ≤ 20 topics per subscribe message, respecting BitMart limits.
+- Order book heartbeats with empty `asks`/`bids` are ignored (do not clear the local book).
+- A per-symbol liveness watchdog resubscribes and refreshes a REST snapshot if no depth updates are received for a symbol within ~45s (helps when trades keep the connection active but a specific depth topic stalls).
+- Depth-Increase optional flag:
+  - Connector constant: `hummingbot/connector/exchange/bitmart/bitmart_constants.py` → `USE_DEPTH_INCREASE = False` (set `True` to enable).

 ### Compliance check (current connector vs. BitMart guidance)
 - Endpoints and topics: